Ruman-Asif/Phonepe/README.md

 # Phonepe project by Ruman Asif
-Python,sql,streamlit and plotly used for data visualization Nested json files are stored classified according to quarter, year, states, country and transaction or user The data is also divided into data fro transactions, data for hover over the map and for top transactions and users.
+Python,sql,streamlit and plotly used for data visualization Data has first been cloned from the phonepe repository provided to us using command prompt git clone command Nested json files are stored classified according to quarter, year, states, country and transaction or user The data is also divided into data fro transactions, data for hover over the map and for top transactions and users.
 Python pulls the data from these nested json files by using normalize function.